The Blue Box

 Why it matters

 The blue box is the founding artifact of phreaking, the exploration of telephone systems that preceded computer hacking and shaped its ethic.
 It was never really about free calls.
-It was about the thrill of understanding a vast, opaque machine well enough to make it sing.
+It was about the thrill of understanding a vast, opaque machine, the largest one ever built, spanning a continent, well enough to make it sing.

-Two of its most famous builders were Steve Wozniak and Steve Jobs, who sold blue boxes door-to-door in Berkeley dorms before they built a computer company.
+Two of its most famous builders were Steve Wozniak and Steve Jobs, who read the Esquire piece, tracked down Draper, and built their own digital blue box in 1972, selling them for around $150 door-to-door in Berkeley dorms before they built a computer company.
+Their exploits included Wozniak placing a prank call routed around the world and, by some tellings, to the Vatican.
 Wozniak later said it plainly: without the blue box, there would have been no Apple.
+The era did not end cleanly.
+Draper was arrested for toll fraud, and AT&T's eventual migration to out-of-band signaling (Common Channel Signaling, later SS7) in the following decades finally closed the door the whistle had opened.

 The lesson it set loose

 Systems trust their own signals.
-A network that cannot tell the difference between a legitimate command and a perfect imitation of one is not secure — it is merely unchallenged.
+A network that cannot tell the difference between a legitimate command and a perfect imitation of one is not secure; it is merely unchallenged.
+The flaw was architectural: mixing control signals and user data on the same channel meant any user who could generate the control tones became, in effect, an operator.
 Every generation of hackers rediscovers this truth in a new medium.
 The phreaks found it first, with a whistle.

 Next exhibit